 Aimless wandering through such a sprawling city can get tiresome though.
 Luckily for those In the Know there’s an easier way to feast your eyes – by hopping aboard the U1 with this free guide.
 If you haven’t wrapped your head around Berlin’s public transport system yet, get clued up with our guide How to Bahn.

-Between Warschauerstrasse and Nollendorfplatz Berlin’s oldest underground rail defies all convention by travelling above ground.
+Between Warschauerstrasse and Nollendorfplatz Berlin’s oldest underground defies all convention.
+Refusing to stay subjected to sub-terra darkness, the U1 soars (or rattles) above ground.
 Six metres above ground in fact.
 From Friedrichshain, through Kreuzberg to Schöneberg, the eastern section of the U1 has been rolling (with the odd interruption due to wars and walls) for over 100 years.
 The historic line also happens to slide right by many of the cities most iconic urban artworks.

 The eastern terminus of the U1 is a gateway into the heart of hedonistic Friedrichshain.
 This once industrial working class neighbourhood suffered severe damage during world war two.
 Most of the area was rebuilt using a typically drab east German palette.
 When the wall fell, colour flooded in, with the rundown buildings and industrial spaces lending themselves to raves, squats and of course graffiti.